fmadore/Islam-West-Africa-Collection/README.md

 ### Metadata:
 - Metadata names or headers are Rdf names
-- The metadata is a mix a “Dublin Core”, “Bibliographic Ontology”, “Friend of a Friend”, and “Geonames”
+- The metadata is a mix a "Dublin Core", "Bibliographic Ontology", "Friend of a Friend", and "Geonames"
 - Format of uri: Uri and label separated by a space

 ## Folder "TimelineJS"